NaN:NaN

 iu_1271556_424267.webp

-This summer we were determined and when the airport was closed again we emailed another local drop zone that did a slightly different training method - Advanced Free Fall (AFF).
+This summer we were determined and when the airport was closed again we emailed another local drop zone that did a slightly different training method - Accelerated Free Fall (AFF).
 They were super chill and accommodating and worked with what we had learned so far and transferred to their program.
 This program brings you to full altitude and sends you out with 2 instructors who basically manhandle you into proper position and get you learning freefall skills and make sure you can pull your own pilot chute or pull it for you if you spaz out and forget.
 Thankfully with our earlier training we were familiar with the equipment and how to pull but the freefall techniques were all new.

 iu_1271557_424267.webp